-2010 Nobel Peace Prize Laureate Liu Xiaobo is a Chinese scholar and renowned dissident who was sentenced to 11 years in prison for “inciting subversion of state power” on December 25, 2009, for his role in drafting Charter 08.
-An English-version of Charter 08 can be read here.
-Dr. Liu is widely considered China’s most prominent dissident.
+2010 Nobel Peace Prize Laureate Liu Xiaobo was a Chinese scholar and renowned dissident sentenced to 11 years in prison for “inciting subversion of state power” on December 25, 2009, for his role in drafting Charter 08.
+Dr. Liu was widely considered China’s most prominent dissident.
 He was selected to receive the 2010 Nobel Peace Prize for his “long and non-violent struggle for fundamental human rights in China.”

 The Chinese government previously detained Dr. Liu for his peaceful democracy advocacy on three occasions, including his participation in the 1989 Tiananmen Square protests.
 Dr. Liu was one of four intellectuals who negotiated with the army for the safe passage of students out of the Square.

 In 2008, Dr. Liu was one of the primary drafters of Charter 08, a political manifesto modeled on the Czechoslovakian Charter ’77.
 Charter 08 calls for increased rule of law, greater respect for human rights, and the end to one-party rule in China.
 Although mention of the online petition is not allowed within China’s great Internet firewall, to date, Charter 08 has been signed by almost 10,000 Chinese citizens and is considered influential in beginning to unite the Chinese dissident movement.

 The Chinese government detained Dr. Liu on December 8, 2008—two days before the official release of Charter 08 on the 60th Anniversary of the adoption of the Universal Declaration of Human Rights.
 The government held Dr. Liu in solitary confinement and denied him access to his lawyers.